moneytree/moneytree-link-android-sdk/README.md

 6. Edit your activity to enable to call `MoneytreeLink` and get a token from `MoneytreeLink`

-    1. You can put a button to open `MoneytreeLink` like this.
+    1. Call *authorize* to start the authorization flow
     ```java
     final Button button = (Button) findViewById(R.id.login_button);
     button.setOnClickListener(new View.OnClickListener() {